axibase/atsd-use-cases/tutorials/historize/README.md

 ### Analyze Raw Data

-It is important to understand available data to determine useful statistics for end users, Operations Analysts in this case.
-For the purpose of this guide, assume the Operations Database stores incoming orders in the `daily_orders` table.
+Start by understanding available data to determine useful statistics for end users.
+For the purpose of this guide, assume the operations database stores incoming orders in the `daily_orders` table.

 ```sql
 CREATE TABLE daily_orders